zcattacz/alasql_wiki/How-to-group-javascript-object-grouped-by-multiple-attributes.md

 ### Answer

-You can use Alasql library to prepare your complex structure.
+You can use AlaSQL library to prepare your complex structure.

 This is an example with two attributes: